 Looking for a specific palms?
 SEARCH THE MOST COMPREHENSIVE AND UP-TO-DATE RESOURCE OF PALMS IN THE WORLD.

-Compiled by Kew Gardens, the Palmweb online database is constantly being revised and updated.
-CLICK HERE TO ACCESS THE DATABASE.
+Compiled by the Royal Botanic Gardens Kew, the Palmweb online database is constantly being revised and updated.

 Palmweb, developed by the Royal Botanic Gardens, Kew, UK is a portal that brings together information on palm taxonomy (the scientific classification of Palms) from online or printed authoritative, reliable sources that are currently dispersed and sometimes difficult to access.
 It is being developed as a part of the European Distributed Institute of Taxonomy (EDIT), a project that aims to facilitate both the access to taxonomic data and the collaboration among taxonomists by taking advantage of Information Technology.